-Rich West is Professor of Communication Studies in the oldest communication program in the country.
+Rich West is Professor of Communication Studies in one of the oldest communication programs in the country.

 In the communication discipline, Rich's leadership spans several areas and he has been recognized for his teaching, scholarship, and service to the profession.